-In addition to the above, the maintenance scheduler must make the schedule of shifts of the technicians needed according to the maintenance planning and production scheduling.
+The maintenance scheduler is responsible for creating the work schedule for the technicians according to the maintenance plan and production schedule.

-All scheduled maintenance activities must be approved by the production area; once the activities are finished, the equipment must be delivered to the production area by the maintenance supervisor.
+All maintenance activities must be approved by the production area before they can be scheduled, and once the activities are completed.
+The equipment must be returned to the production area by the maintenance supervisor.

-Machine manufacturers always establish a maintenance plan for their machines, which must be executed according to the value of a variable.
-This variable should be measured and controlled by the maintenance department, in order to plan preventive or predictive activities.
+Machine manufacturers provide maintenance plans for their machines that should be executed based on a predetermined variable.
+This variable is measured and controlled by the maintenance department to plan preventive or predictive activities accordingly.

-The control variables are regularly recorded in the maintenance software.
-An error in the registration of these variables can have costly effects for the company, because they can delay or advance preventive work.
+Any errors in the registration of these variables can be costly for the company, as they can result in delays or premature preventive work.

 ADVANTAGES OF PREVENTIVE MAINTENANCE